 Palestine Regional Medical Center

-Just 20 miles north of town, 25,000-acre Lake Palestine offers abundant opportunities to fish, sail, camp or simply relax.
-Just north of town is Davey Dogwood Park, 200 acres of streams, trees and winding roads.
-In addition, there are 700 acres in the Palestine Community Forest.
-Additional recreational opportunities include golf, canoeing, cycling, hiking and tennis.
-Or you can enjoy a ride on the Texas State Railroad, an 1896 train pulled by one of the original steam locomotives that takes you on a 30-mile tour of scenic East Texas forests.
-The Palestine YMCA offers a full range of services from youth sports activities to programs for senior citizens, all designed to help promote healthy lifestyles.
+Just 20 miles north of town, the 25,000-acre Lake Palestine offers a multitude of opportunities to fish, sail, camp or simply relax.
+Davey Dogwood Park and Palestine Community Forest contain a combined 900 acres of beautiful nature to explore.
+Train enthusiasts can take a ride on the Texas State Railroad, an 1896 train pulled by an original steam locomotive through a 30-mile tour of east Texas forest.
+And the Palestine YMCA offers a full range of activities for the whole family.